Thompsonn2/personal-web-starter1/content/projects/_index.md

 ---
-title: PORTFOLIO
+title: Projects
-description: 'Portfolio Section'
+description: 'Projects Section'
 ---

 You'll add here a general introduction of your portfolio page.